MIAMI DISTRACTED DRIVING CAR ACCIDENT LAWYER

 Distractions come in many forms, and they have always been something drivers have had to deal with, but over the past several years, distracted driving has reached epidemic proportions.
 After decades of declining car accident rates, crash rates have recently begun to rise, in line with the rise of cellphones, smartphones, social media and in-vehicle infotainment systems.
 According to the National Highway Traffic Safety Administration, since 2015 distracted driving has been responsible for 10% of fatal car accidents and 15% of accidents involving injury every year.
 Additionally, the National Safety Council says cellphone use is responsible for 30% of all car accidents annually.

 Putting aside distractions and keeping attention focused on driving is absolutely vital to staying safe and preventing avoidable car accidents from causing serious injury to others on the road.
 Distracted driving is a form of negligence, and distracted drivers can be held fully accountable for all of the harm caused by their negligence.
 Miami personal injury attorney Brandon L. Chase is committed to helping car accident injury victims obtain the maximum available compensation after a serious injury.
-With offices in Coral Gables and Key West, the Law Offices of Brandon L. Chase helps distracted driving car accident victims in Miami, South Florida and statewide.
+With offices in Coral Gables and Key West, Chase Justice Injury Attorneys helps distracted driving car accident victims in Miami, South Florida and statewide.

 What exactly is “distracted driving”?